raducotescu/eclipsecon-demo/org-apache-sling-mini-demo-eclipsecon/README.md

-Apache Sling Mini - Demo Project
+Apache Sling Mini - Demo EclipseCon Project
 ====

-The Apache Sling Mini - Demo Project showcases how to build a Sling instance capable of rendering a website based on remote resources stored in a Dropbox folder.
+The Apache Sling Mini - Demo EclipseCon Project showcases how to build a Sling instance capable of rendering a website based on remote resources stored in a Dropbox folder.

 This feature extends Apache Sling Mini with the bundles found in [./src/main/features](./src/main/features), which can